experiandataquality/postman-collections/README.md

 [Download file](../../raw/master/Experian%20Address%20Validation.postman_collection.json)

+### Experian Layout API

+Experian Layout API is the real time REST API that that use to create layouts for addresses.

 ### Experian Enrichment

 Experian Enrichment is a real-time REST API you can use to gain an improved level of insight into individuals, households and geographic areas.